howsoai/howso-docs/source/user_guide/anomaly_detection.rst

 ------------
 Anomaly detection, is one of the most significant domains of artificial intelligence and machine learning.
 Some of the most common use cases of anomaly detection are fraud detection, health monitoring, and attack detection in cybersecurity.
-The idea is to be able to detect datathat doesn't seem to fit in with the rest of the observed data.
+The idea is to be able to detect data that doesn't seem to fit in with the rest of the observed data.

 Detecting anomalies
 ^^^^^^^^^^^^^^^^^^^
 To detect anomalies using the Howso Engine, we recommend the use of either Familiarity Conviction or Similarity Conviction.
 Both of these metrics are forms of conviction, which makes them a ratio of surprisal.
 This ratio being an expected surprisal divided by an observed surprisal.

 These ratios are well designed for anomaly detection because cases which are not anomalous should have surprisals that are close to the expected.
 Consequently, non-anomalies should be expected to have conviction values of around ~1.0.
 Any values that deviate too far below or above 1.0 can be deemed as anomalies.

 Determining anomalies among trained data